 It’s not quite the kind of movie that you would expect from the director of films like The Exorcist and The French Connection or from the star of the Godfather films and Scarface – but that certainly shows you how versatile those two men actually are.

 Cruising painted a grim portrait of what gay life was like at the conclusion of the disco epoch.
-The film drew the scathing criticism of moral conservatives who thought that it was a sign of the end of days while simultaneously drawing the ire of gay rights activists who felt as if the film depicted LGBT life in a negative lens – as if homosexuality could somehow be summed up as a bunch of perverted deviants hanging out in a leather BDSM dungeon.
+The film draws the scathing criticism of moral conservatives who thinks that it is a sign of the end of days while simultaneously drawing the ire of gay rights activists who feels as if the film depicts LGBT life through a negative lens – as if homosexuality can somehow be sums up as a bunch of perverted deviants hanging out in a leather BDSM dungeon.

 Like so many other misconstrued films of the era, Cruising has become a bit of a cult classic despite the fact that it suffers from some pretty obvious failings.
 Plot holes abound, pointless characters that add nothing to the story are introduced never to be seen again, and an entire forty-minute slice of the film had to be cut out just so it could retain an R rating.